siph/blog/02/building_a_tiling_window_manager.md

          };
     };
 ```
-Penrose includes a helpful macro that allows to quickly set our keybindings.
-The 'M' key is the meta key
+Penrose includes a helpful macro that allows us to quickly set our keybindings.
+The 'M' key is the meta
-aka Windows key.
+key aka Windows key.
 We also label our workspaces here.
-We are only declaring 5, but you could use more or
+We are only declaring 5, but you could use any
-fewer.
-We also label our workspaces with numbers, but they could be labeled using icons or emojis.
+arbitrary number of workspaces.
+We also label our workspaces with numbers, but they could be labeled
+using icons or emojis.

 ### Hooks
 ```rust
 use penrose::{